helidon-io/helidon/docs/se/security/providers.md

             abac.policy-validator.statement: "\\${env.time.year >= 2017}"
 ```

-### Google Login Provider
+## Google Login Provider

-Authenticates a token from request against Google identity provider
+Authenticates a token from request against Google identity provider.

+> [!WARNING]
-This provider is deprecated and will be removed in a future version of Helidon.
-Please use our OpenID Connect security provider instead.
+> This provider is deprecated and will be removed in a future version of Helidon.

-#### Setup
+> Please use our OpenID Connect security provider instead.

-Maven dependency
+### Maven Coordinates

 ```xml [pom.xml]
 <dependency>